 In 2004, the Museum Rat competition was initiated to award noteworthy exhibitions.
 In the 2009/2010 ceremony a new award was added, to be given to the best new museum or renewed permanent display.
 Already the competition has expanded to include several more prize categories, and has been renamed the Annual Awards of Estonian Museums.

 EMMA is a monetary prize, which is handed out every two years to an Estonian museum that submits the best souvenir.
 The award is given by MTÜ Eesti Muuseumiühing in cooperation with the Ministry of Culture.

 Once a year in May Museum Night takes place, when all the museums and other memory institutions stay open longer than usual and free of charge to celebrate the Europe-wide Long Night of Museums.
 Museum Night happens on the Saturday closest to the International Museum Day on May 18.

 MuIS is a museum information system – a web-based work environment to manage museum collections and keep track of state assets.
 It also helps make the information kept in the museums accessible to the public.
-56 museums have joined MuIS and as of the beginning of 2014 the database includes information on more than 2.5 million items and 653,000 digital images.
+At the moment 60 museums have joined MuIS and the database includes information on more than 3.2 million items and 1.2 million digital images.

 E-varamu is a joint information portal of Estonian museums, libraries, archives, and other memory institutions.
 Through the portal one can search for information on cultural heritage items recorded in the information systems of various memory institutions.